indico/indico-user-docs/user_guide/conference_abstract_call.md

 etc.

-If you want to limit the abstract submission to a selected few, you can add a limited number of users in “authorised submitters”.
+If you want to limit the abstract submission to a selected few, you can add a limited number of users in _Authorized submitters_.

 ![](/assets/conference_abstract_submit_config.png)